 1. Keep Cool:

-* The first thing to do is try not to freak out.
+• The first thing to do is try not to freak out.
 Getting angry or starting a fight with the scammer usually makes things worse.
-Take a deep breath and try to think clearly.
+Take a deep breath.
+Try to think clearly.

 2. Get Assistance:

-* When you need immediate help, reach out to people who can provide it.
+• When you need immediate help, reach out to people who can provide it.
 Local police are a good option if something illegal just happened.
-If you're staying at a hotel, the staff can offer guidance and help you contact the right people.
+If you're staying at a hotel, the staff can offer guidance.
+They can help you contact the right people.
 Your embassy is also a resource if you're dealing with something serious, like identity theft or legal problems.

 3. Make a Report:

-* Reporting the incident to the police or a tourism authority might not get your money back right away, but it does help in the long run.
-It warns others and can help authorities track down repeat offenders.
-Every report helps them paint a clearer of how these scams operate.
+• Reporting the incident to the police or a tourism authority might not get your money back right away.
+But it does help in the long run.
+It warns others.
+It can help authorities track down repeat offenders.
+Every report helps them paint a clearer picture of how these scams operate.

 4. Protect Your Money:

-* As soon as possible, cancel any cards that were stolen or compromised.
+• As soon as possible, cancel any cards that were stolen or compromised.
 Change your passwords for your online bank accounts and any other sensitive sites.
-Let your bank know what happened so they can watch for any unusual activity and stop any fraudulent transactions.
+Let your bank know what happened.
+They can watch for unusual activity.
+They can stop any fraudulent transactions.

 5. Record the Details: